NockIA/AymLabo/README.md

 # ${\color{white}Aym\color{lightblue}Labo}$

-Aymlabo is an Aimlab be like, in other words an aiming training game.
+Aymlabo is a desktop app and an Aimlab be like, in other words an aiming training game.

 ## Start the project
 ```